Other Collected Information

 Content License

 If you copy content from this site, please include my name and the URL of this site <http://pttl.mattdm.org/> as part of the required attribution, properly hyperlinked where possible, as specified by the license.
-That's basically my payment.
+That's my payment; the basic specifications are public domain, but all the writing about them isn't.

 This site is not affiliated with any flash manufacturer.
 All trademarks belong to their respective owners.